-The major in European Studies permits a student to construct a major in any European language providing they are able to fulfill the requirement of ★18 course weight in the same language.
+The major in European Studies permits a student to construct a major in any European language providing they are able to fulfill the requirement of \star 18 course weight in the same language.
 Students proposing a major not listed should consult the Undergraduate Office in Business before planning their coursework.
 Language streams already approved with suggested supporting coursework are as follows:

 - French: Students interested in French language study should also consider the Bilingual Bachelor of Commerce program.
-See §§52.1.3 and 54.3. - Required Language Sequencing: FREN 150, 251, 252, and ★6 in 300or 400-level FREN language. - Note: Students with Advanced High School level French may be permitted to receive credit by special assessment in FREN 150. - In addition to courses listed in Note 6, students may choose European electives from the following: FMS 362; FREN 320, 343, 344; HIST 306; any other FREN course with permission. - FRANC courses may be substituted for FREN courses where they are equivalents.
+See §§52.1.3 and 54.3. - a.
+Required Language Sequencing: FREN 111, 112, 211, 212; 297 and 298 or 299, and ★3 from 300- or 400-level FREN courses.

+Note: Students with Advanced High School level French may be permitted to receive credit by special assessment in FREN 211/212.

+- In addition to courses listed in Note 6, students may choose European electives from the following: FMS 362; HIST 306; any FREN course with permission. - FRANC courses may be substituted for FREN courses where they are equivalents.